ioBroker/ioBroker.vis/README.md

 Following operations are supported:

 - `\*` - multiplying.
 Argument must be in brackets, like "*(4)".
-In this sample we multiplying value with 4.
+In this sample we multiply value with 4.
 - `\+` - add.
 Argument must be in brackets, like "+(4.5)".
 In this sample we add to value 4.5.
 - `\-` - subtract.
 Argument must be in brackets, like "-(-674.5)".
 In this sample we subtract from value -674.5.
 - `/` - dividing.
 Argument must be in brackets, like "/(0.5)".
-In this sample we dividing value by 0.5.
+In this sample we divide value by 0.5.
 - `%` - modulo.
 Argument must be in brackets, like "%(5)".
 In this sample we take modulo of 5.
 - `round` - round the value.
 - `round(N)` - round the value with N places after point, e.g. 34.678;round(1) => 34.7